 Every candidate is required to submit a thesis as an essential requirement for the award of the degree.
 The plan of work for the thesis shall be submitted to the Dean of the Institute, by the candidate through his/her supervisor and the Head of the Department, within the first year of his/her admission.
-The Dean will convey his approval of the proposed plan of work within one month of its receipt by him.
+The Dean will convey his approval of the proposed plan of work within one month of its receipt.
 The work for the thesis shall be done by the candidate under the supervision of a Faculty member(s) of the Department, who shall certify that facilitates for work are available and will be provided.
-Chief Guide will be allotted as per the Departmental Rota consists of a common pool of all Faculty Members arranged as per Seniority.
+Chief Guide will be allotted as per the candidate's choice and areas of interest.
 This submitted Protocol would be assessed by the Institute Ethics Committee.
 Candidate has to appear for an interview with Thesis and Ethics Committee for the approval of the Protocol.
 Final thesis is to be submitted by 2.5 years of Residency.
 The period of submission of thesis can be extended beyond 2.5 years up to a maximum of one month by the Dean only in exceptional circumstances on the recommendations of the Guide and the Head of the Department.
 No candidate shall be allowed to appear in the MD examination until two external examiners appointed for this purpose by the Dean have approved his/her thesis